ruudwelten/tim/README.md

     $ tim.py log [-#]

 List any day's log of timestamps.
-By default, today's list is shown.
-With the numeric (`-#`) flag the logs of a day in the past can be shown.
+By default, today's log is shown.
+With the numeric (`-#`) flag the log of a day in the past can be shown.
-Eg. `tim.py log -1` for yesterday's logs.
+Eg. `tim.py log -1` for yesterday's log.

 ### `group`